 While the excitement of getting hired and having to start off right away fills you in, you should never just scan off the contract and just sign anything without looking at the details.

-Especially for fresh graduates looking to start off their nursing career, it is important to make sure you take the time to review each item on the contract thoroughly – with that here are 5 important items Nursing Practitioners need to Look at when signing their employment contract.
+For fresh graduates (even those without a degree) looking to start off their nursing career, it is important to make sure you take the time to review each item on the contract thoroughly – with that here are 5 important items Nursing Practitioners need to Look at when signing their employment contract.

 1. The Salary